SignalK/artemis-server/SECURITY.md

 * One default user `admin` with the stupid password of `admin`. _You need to change this_.
 See below.
 * If messages contain a `token`, the user is derived from the token, and appropriate permissions applied.
 * If they have no token:
+	* AIS messages over serial or n2k are assigned the `ais` user.
+	* AIS messages over internal_ip are assigned the `tcp_internal` user.
-	* Messages received on serial connections (or serial over USB) are assigned the `serial` user.
+	* NMEA0183 messages received on serial connections (or serial over USB) are assigned the `serial` user.
 Usually this is NMEA0183 gps data etc.
+	* NMEA0183 messages received on internal_ip are assigned the `tcp_internal` user.
-	* AIS messages are assigned the `ais` user.
+	* NMEA0183 messages received on external_ip are assigned the `tcp_external` user.
-	* N2K messages are assigned the `n2k` user.
+	* N2K messages from N2K (canboat) are assigned the `n2k` user.
-	* Messages received on the internal network are assigned the `tcp_internal` user.
+	* N2K messages on the internal network are assigned the `tcp_internal` user.
-	* Messages received on the external network are assigned the `tcp_external` user.
+	* JSON_DELTA and JSON_FULL messages over serial are assigned the `serial` user.
+	* All other messages get the `public` user

 The User 'Roles' allow the permissions for these default users to be controlled.
 Full RBAC rules based filtering is in the pipeline.